Lille Metropole Named World Design Capital 2020

 Located in the heart of northern Europe, less than one and a half hours from the major economic and financial centres of London, Paris and Brussels, Lille Metropole boasts a thriving cultural scene and over 1600 designers.
 The region believes that design in all its dimensions will improve many sectors, including improving the lives of residents, making local companies more attractive, and optimizing urban travel and public spaces.
 The region and its inhabitants including entrepreneurs, business leaders, local authorities, research and training centres, cultural sites and private citizens are all actively engaged in collaborative design-driven projects to ensure Lille Metropole becomes more attractive, competitive, liveable and sustainable.

-Sydney, in collaboration with Parramatta and other surrounding suburbs, will use the WDC programme as an open platform to engage, collaborate and design a new model of social impact for an increasingly urbanized world.
-Its programme, Inclusive, Resilient, seeks to embrace the land and connect to the climate, engaging citizens, policy makers, design professionals and people all around the globe.
+Shortlisted candidate Sydney, Australia also mounted a compelling bid, with the hopes of using the WDC programme as an open platform to engage, collaborate and design a new model of social impact for an increasingly urbanized world, one that embraces the land, connects to the climate and engages not only its citizens but also people around the world.